All Episodes

 We could have sent his dead body back after he spent the appropriate time in jail, which would have been life from my standpoint.

-You know, they're they're criminals.
+You know, they're criminals.

 They don't want them back.

-But yet Mexico has hired an attorney for my son's killer to fight the death penalty.
+But yet, Mexico has hired an attorney for my son's killer to fight the death penalty.

-Um I can't imagine the pain you both have uh and please know that there are people in my audience that love and care about you guys.
+And please know that there are people in my audience that love and care about you guys.

 Thank you very much.

-Remember Hillary Clinton has some vulnerabilities herself even as she calls for criminal justice reform because of her support in the nineteen nineties for anti crime legislation that ultimately helped contribute to this era of mass incarceration that she now uh speaks out uh again we just lost uh we just lost Brianna Keeler who would some Trump supporters um let's play what they said.
+Remember, Hillary Clinton has some vulnerabilities herself, even as she calls for criminal justice reform because of her support in the 1990s for anti-crime legislation that ultimately helped contribute to this era of mass incarceration that she now speaks out again.

 It got nothing to do with Donald Trump.